skylineos/clsp-player/README.md

 ### Tokenization

-Control stream access via hash tokens.
+Control stream access via jwt tokens.

-#### Hash
+#### JWT

-The MD5 hash authentication method provides authentication as well as stream access time.
+The JWT authorization method provides authorization as well as stream access time.

 ```
-[clsp-hash protocol]://[sfs-host]:[port-number-of-web-socket]/[stream-name]
+[clsp-jwt protocol]://[sfs-host]:[port-number-of-web-socket]/[stream-name]
-  ?start=[time-epoch-seconds]
-  &end=[time-epoch-seconds]
-  &token=[hash-token]
+  ?token=[jwt-token]
 ```

-* `clsp-hash protocol`: `clsp-hash` or `clsps-hash`
+* `clsp-jwt protocol`: `clsp-jwt` or `clsps-jwt`
 * `sfs-host`: the host (or ip address) of the Skyline SFS
 * `port-number-of-web-socket`: required, @see [Default Port](#default-port)
 * `stream-name`: the stream name as defined on the Skyline SFS
-* `start`: contains the earliest time you want the stream to become available.
-* `end`: contains the latest time you want the stream to become available.
-* `token`: contains the entire url sans token, md5 + secret
+* `token`: contains a jwt token with the expiration claim, signed by the shared secret

-The token is created by appending a shared secret to the url.
-That new string is used to create an MD5 hash.
-The shared secret must first be set up on the Skyline SFS and the stream-requesting application.
-You will need to work with Skyline to configure and use hash token support.
+The token is created by the stream manager.
+A shared secret exists between the stream manager and Skyline SFS(s)   You will need to work with Skyline to configure and use jwt token support.

 ### Default Port